gabrielvicenteYT/Feather/README.md

 If you do encounter an issue where Feather crashes or has any bugs, don't hesitate to open an issue.
 Each mod is carefully checked to ensure quality, but after all, bugs and crashes are unavoidable.
 Before opening a new issue, please check using the search tool that your issue has not already been created, and that if there is a suitable template for the issue you are opening, that it is filled out entirely.
 Issues which are duplicates or do not contain the necessary information to triage and debug may be closed.

 ### Mods
-We have a variety of mods to improve performance, but we also include some QoL mods.
+We have a variety of mods.

-### Optimization Mods
 | Name | Description | Download | Code |
 |:-----|:------|:------|:------|
 | Sodium | Client-side optimization mod | [Modrinth](https://modrinth.com/mod/sodium) | [Github](https://github.com/CaffeineMC/sodium-fabric) |